Costa Rica itineraries & map

 Contemporary, cosmopolitan Costa Rica becomes a distant memory as you rumble down the rustic roads of the Limon and Cahuita.
 The verdant Talamanca Mountains are home to indigenous Bribri, Cabecar and Kekoldi communities, who harvest cacao and navigate the rivers on rustic rafts.
 Along the coast, the laid-back Afro-Costa Rican culture takes over, along with fantastic surf breaks and bottlenose dolphins.

 Named after its awesome volcano, this is one the lesser visited national parks, and a chance to escape the tourist hordes.
 It’s not lacking in natural attractions, from the vividly sky blue Rio Celeste to the waterfalls, geysers and thermal springs fuelled by the volcano.
 Landscapes stretch from rainforest up to cloud forest on the volcano’s slopes, with panoramic views of the scenery.

 Tortuguero National Park

 Begin your adventure by boat – the only way into this remote region, famed for its wildlife and particularly the green turtles that gave it its name.
-Peak nesting season falls from July-Oct, but you can hike and canoe through the verdant Caribbean forests most of the year, looking out for otters, howler monkeys, manatees and sloths around the rivers and lagoons.
+Peak nesting season falls from Jul-Oct, but you can hike & canoe through the verdant Caribbean forests most of the year, looking out for otters, howler monkeys, manatees and sloths around the rivers.
 Tortuguero is also well set up for families.